NOTE: Our laboratory offers multiple testing options for non-small cell lung cancer. Please see our Lung Cancer overview page.

 - In Reason for Testing/Clinical History, indicate the EGFR activating mutation detected at diagnosis if this testing was not performed at CGL.
 Providing the activating change reduces the likelihood of an Uninformative result.

-- Plasma circulating DNA (ctDNA) (see Sample Guidelines)
+- Plasma circulating DNA (ctDNA) (see Specimen Guidelines)

 - Peripheral blood collected in Streck cfDNA tubes (2 x 10mL)